Chris022/acceleration/README.md

 This function can be used to call the backend and visit new webpages.
 It simply fires an http request with the X-ACCELERATION Header set and calls the route function with the resulting "page" object
 ### The get/post/put/patch/delete_ functions
 These functions act as a wrapper around the visit function.
+## Forms
+When using forms with acceleration it requires the "form" function.
+Even though all the other functions can also be used, this would disable error reporting.
+Server-side form validation with acceleration works the following way:
+You send the form data to the server.
+The server checks the data.
+In case of invalid data, you simply redirect back to the form page with an property called "errors".
+This property is a object whose keys are the names of the form fields and whose values are the Error message.

+When using the form library it provides a set of functions that can be used to send formdata to the backend.
+These functions include callbacs for `onSuccess` and `onError`.